sonic-net/SONiC/doc/warm-reboot/Warmboot_Manager_HLD.md

 ![alt_text](img/ad-hoc-fixes.png)

-NSF Manager will be provide a plugin via SONiC host service that can be used to hotplug fixes during warm shutdown.
+Warmboot Manager will be provide a plugin via SONiC host service that can be used to hotplug fixes during warm shutdown.
 The host service will call a bash script in which ad-hoc fixes can be added during warm shutdown.
-This script can be updated before iniating warm reboot and will be called by NSF Manager after performing the sanity checks.
+This script can be updated before iniating warm reboot and will be called by Warmboot Manager after performing the sanity checks.
 Currently, such fixes are added in the fast-reboot script which is then updated on the switch.
-This framework enables NSF Manager to allow hotplugging fixes during warm shutdown before switch stack components start their warm shutdown routines.
+This framework enables Warmboot Manager to allow hotplugging fixes during warm shutdown before switch stack components start their warm shutdown routines.
 Additionally, fixes can be hotplugged in [Phase 4](#phase-4-prepare-and-perform-reboot) after the components have completed their warm shutdown routines.
 This is because [Phase 4](#phase-4-prepare-and-perform-reboot) also uses SONiC host service to prepare the switch for reboot and perform the reboot operation, and thus fixes can be added to that host service.

 ##### Phase 2: Freeze Components And Wait for Switch Quiescence